Jump to navigation

 PVYSC provides secure detention holding for youth from ages 10 through age 17.
 Judicial districts rely on detention to assure a safe return to court for youth who are assessed as being likely to flee or are a danger to the community.

 Platte Valley is a secure custody location for long-term sentenced/committed youth to DYS.
-The facility has counselors, clinical staff and a licensed psychologist.
+The youth center has counselors, clinical staff and a licensed psychologist.
 PVYSC provides a wide variety of treatment services grounded in evidenced-based principles and cognitive behavioral interventions including relationship-based and strengths-based services.
 Services are provided in the areas of individual, family and group therapy, substance abuse treatment, psychological evaluation, medication management, case management, individualized education, restorative justice, life skills education, transitional services, and gender specific (female) programming.
-The facility also provides services for youth committed on a sexual offense.
+The youth center also provides services for youth committed on a sexual offense.
 Committed youth are provided the opportunity to participate in a food service vocational program in accordance with their needs and interests.
 The program is both accredited and certificated.

 All youths are given the opportunity to attend weekly religious services and we will make arrangements as necessary for independent services.
 Youth are all granted one hour of recreation daily and are provided nutritional meals and snacks that correspond to the daily caloric intake required by the Federal school lunch program.